Do you need personal branding for your Instagram or LinkedIn posts? Maybe a logo, resume, header image, or the whole kit and caboodle?

 2.)
 Continually gut-check and knock out your fears

-As a creative mindset coach and brand coach for high-performing leaders who value intuition, empathy, magnetism, and flow – qualities that are innately part of their intuition, I don’t put life and business in their own neat and separate boxes, because that’s not how life works.
+As a creative mindset coach and personal brand expert for professional women who value intuition, empathy, magnetism, and flow – qualities that are innately part of their intuition, I don’t put life and business in their own neat and separate boxes, because that’s not how life works.

 Nope.
 Who I am being is the same in a personal or business conversation.
 I bring my intuitive self to the table.

 Life and your life’s work intertwine and continually play off one another, and chances are, I’m telling you something you already know.

 What you may not know is that your fears and self-doubt will show up in your brand or personal brand experience if you’re not connected to your intuition.

 Are you disorganized, living in a constant state of overwhelm, or you fear you don’t have enough time?
 Those ways of being will bleed into your brand experience in a heartbeat (been there, done that).

 So far, almost everything I’ve talked about relates to you, you, you.
 Now it’s time to talk about them.
 The “them” being your audience.